basicallycommits/api-practice-weather/README.md

 ## Usage

-1. Extract the contents of the downloaded `.zip` file.
+1. Extract the contents of the downloaded `.zip` file
+2. Navigate to the 'dist' folder
-2. Double-click the `.exe` file to run the application.
+3. Double-click the `.exe` file to run the application.
-3. For weather data, this application uses the [OpenWeatherMap API](https://openweathermap.org/).
+4. For weather data, this application uses the [OpenWeatherMap API](https://openweathermap.org/).
 You'll need an API key from OpenWeatherMap to access weather information.
-Simply paste it in the provided text box.
-You *do not* need to press enter.
+Simply paste it in the provided text box and press enter on your keyboard.

 > **Warning:** Your antivirus software might block the application.
 If this happens, you may need to whitelist the `.exe` file in your antivirus settings.